mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrew.md

 ## Generational Perspective

-**How long ago was the Sundering?**
+**How long ago was the Worldrend?**

 **In Elf Years:**
 - About 6-7 elf lifespans
 - Some elves alive remember great-grandparents who survived it
-- High Queen Aelindra: born 760 years AFTER Sundering
+- High Queen Aelindra: born 760 years AFTER Worldrend

 **In Human Years:**
 - About 30-40 generations